|

 events.

-project is a comprehensive design masterplan and ecological rehabilitation plan for an 300 acre renewable forest tract.
-The client, Laurel Highlands
+This project is a comprehensive design masterplan and ecological rehabilitation plan for an 300 acre renewable forest tract.
+The client,

-Historical village INC, seeks to recreate this site – called LHHV Forest – as a regional showcase for ecological rehabilitation and environmental education.
-This includes
+Laurel Highlands Historical village INC, seeks to recreate this site – called LHHV Forest – as a regional showcase for ecological rehabilitation and environmental education.

-passive protection of wetlands, and accelerated succession of forest regeneration and habitat enhancements, site access enhancements,
+This includes passive protection of wetlands, and accelerated succession of forest regeneration and habitat enhancements,

-and site layout, evaluated existing vegetation, conducted a site features inventory, studied aesthetics and viewsheds, and
+measured slopes and site layout, evaluated existing vegetation, conducted a site features inventory, studied aesthetics and

-took numerous photographs.
-We conducted a public survey of visitors’ impressions and use patterns following a preliminary
+viewsheds, and took numerous photographs.
+We conducted a public survey of visitors’ impressions and use patterns following

-design presentation and public meeting.
-Additionally, we suggest a framework for an effective educational program and catalog important public access
+a preliminary design presentation and public meeting.
+Additionally, we suggest a framework for an effective educational program and catalog

 Loss of Native Biodiversity